 - Apple iPhone owners, or anyone with an iOS device for that matter, will get the best bang-for-your-buck from the AirPods Pro.
 This is the best true wireless option for iPhones due to the integrated H1 chip, which facilitates greater power efficiency and other neat tricks like hands-free Siri access.

-- True wireless fans will enjoy the new AirPods Pro because active noise canceling is difficult to find in this type of wireless earphone, save for the Beats, Sony, or Huawei earbuds.
+- True wireless fans will enjoy the new AirPods Pro because effective active noise-cancelling is difficult to find in this type of wireless earphone.

 - Athletes and gym-goers should consider the AirPods Pro for their IPX4 sweat-resistant build and new design which provides a more secure fit than old models.

-Don’t fret if you’re unsure of how to find the best fit: the AirPods Pro can test this directly from your iPhone, which SoundGuys explains in its full Apple AirPods Pro review.
-Once you find the best set for you, the noise-canceling AirPods Pro automatically pair with your iPhone by way of an on-screen pop-up.
+Don’t fret if you’re unsure of how to find the best fit: the AirPods Pro can test this directly from your iPhone.
+Once you find the best set for you, the noise-cancelling AirPods Pro automatically pair with your iPhone by way of an on-screen pop-up.
 Android users, we still have to dig through our Bluetooth menus, as our platform isn’t afforded the same streamlined experience as H1 chip-compatible iPhones.

-Just like the original AirPods and AirPods (2019), the new Apple AirPods Pro sport a stemmed design, but this time with a functional twist.
+Just like the standard AirPods, the Apple AirPods Pro sport a stemmed design, but this time with a functional twist.
 Squeezing an indentation on either stem lets you control music playback.
 There are other useful features that aren’t available from your run-of-the-mill true wireless earbuds, like transparency mode.
 This allows external noise in through the earbuds, so you can clearly hear your subway line’s stop or respond to a train ticketer.
 It’s also good for remaining aware of your surroundings when running outside.
 To toggle transparency mode, press and hold the stem for a few seconds.

 Like other Apple-manufactured products, these wireless earbuds are decked out with sensors to make the user experience absolutely seamless.
 Dual optical and motion-detecting sensors facilitate auto-pause and play detection when removing an earbud (iOS only).
 Force sensors in the stems let listeners control their music and take calls by pressing, multi-pressing, or holding the stem.